 The Board believes that directors must be willing to devote sufficient time to carrying out their duties and responsibilities effectively and should be committed to serve on the Board for an extended period of time.
-Therefore, our Corporate Governance Guidelines generally prohibit (i) an outside director from serving on more than four public company boards (including our Board) at one time, (ii) our CEO from serving on more than two public company boards (including our Board) at one time, (iii) our CEO from serving on more than two public company boards (including our Board) at one time, and (iii) the Board Chair or Lead Director from serving on more than three public company boards (including our Board).
+Therefore, our Corporate Governance Guidelines generally prohibit (i) an outside director from serving on more than four public company boards (including our Board) at one time, (ii) our CEO from serving on more than two public company boards (including our Board) at one time, and (iii) the Board Chair or Lead Director from serving on more than three public company boards (including our Board).